 Scale found on the leaves and stems of citrus are from sap sucking insects laying their eggs underneath the protection of a hard waxy dome shell.
 Once the immature ‘crawlers’ hatch they spread and multiply rapidly.
 Severe infestations can lead to branch dieback, leaf drop and yellowing of the leaves.
 Control red scale, white and pink wax scale with an organic oil spray Searles Ecofend Natural Solutions Fruit & Garden.
 Some soft scale, such as white wax scale and black scale secrete a sticky like substance ‘honeydew’ which then attracts the fungus sooty mould and ants to the plant.
 The ants protect the scale from predators, letting them proliferate even further.
 Treat the ants first.

 Melanose is a fungus that can multiply quickly in wet weather.
 Little dark brown, raised spots appear on immature leaves, twigs and fruit.
 In severe infestations, Melanose can cause fruit disfigurations and wood rot.
 Remove dead wood from your citrus where the spores lay and spray with Searles Copper Oxychloride when fungus is first sighted.

 The small and large citrus butterfly caterpillar can strip citrus trees of their leaves and produce a strong foul odour when disturbed.
 Though, this smelly, spiky and unattractive caterpillar will turn into a beautiful butterfly.
-If infestation is severe, spray tree leaves and branches with a natural Pyrethrum insecticide such as Searles Bug Beater.
-Alternatively you can hand pick them and squash them if you can handle the smell.
+If infestation is severe, spray tree leaves and branches with a natural pyrethrum insecticide.
+Alternatively, you can handpick them and squash them if you can handle the smell.